-We are immensely proud to join the growing network of universities that offer scholarships to asylum-seeking students in collaboration with the Article 26 Project.
+We are immensely proud to join the growing network of universities that offer scholarships to students who have sought refuge in the UK, in collaboration with the Article 26 Project.

 ‘Article 26’ refers to the section of the Universal Declaration of Human Rights which states that everyone has the right to education, and specifies that higher education should be equally accessible to all people on the basis of merit alone.

 At York St John we want to make a positive contribution to the world we live in, and we believe that our community is made richer by welcoming students from culturally diverse backgrounds.
-We recognise that asylum-seeking students have already shown remarkable strength, resilience and commitment, so each year we will offer an asylum-seeking student:
+We recognise that these students have already shown remarkable strength, resilience and commitment, so each year we will offer a scholarship that includes:

 - A full tuition fee waiver